 Test prices have reduced by about 75% from when I first started researching our options in early May 2021.
-The tests that we booked earlier this month are now advertised at a lower price and while we were in Greece, the testing provider terminated their partnership with the pharmacy where we had booked our tests and automatically moved our appointments to the testing centre they’d opened about a mile from our flat.
+The tests that we booked earlier this month are now advertised at a lower price, and while we were in Greece, the testing provider terminated their partnership with the pharmacy where we had booked our tests and automatically moved our appointments to the testing center they’d opened about a mile from our flat.
 It’s the Wild Wild West out there!

-We booked our pre-departure PCR tests (“Test A”) at the Randox Travel Centre in London because (1) we were concerned about mail delays and (2) we wanted a professional to conduct the test to ensure a proper sample was obtained.
+We booked our pre-departure PCR tests (“Test A”) at the Randox Travel Centre in London because (1) we were concerned about mail delays, and (2) we wanted a professional to conduct the test to ensure a proper sample was obtained.